TheThingsNetwork/lorawan-stack/doc/content/integrations/ifttt/node-red-setup/_index.md

 {{< figure src="http-request-node.png" alt="Configuring HTTP request node" >}}

+To avoid timeouts of the HTTP requests originating from {{% tts %}}, the **http in** node needs to be connected to an **http response** node.

+Add the **http response** node to the dashboard and configure it to reply to these requests with `200 OK`.

+{{< figure src="http-response-node.png" alt="Configuring HTTP response node" >}}

 Finally, add the **debug** node to the dashboard, configure it to display a **complete msg object** as an **Output** and finish by selecting **Done**.

-Connect these nodes and click the **Deploy** button in the upper right corner.
+Connect these nodes as shown on the picture below and click the **Deploy** button in the upper right corner.
 Use the debug window below this button to monitor the results.

 {{< figure src="final-setup.png" alt="Node-RED setup" >}}